Weekly Calendar of Upcoming Events and Performances

 A fabulous night will be had by all!

-Ketchikan Chamber Orchesta PERFROMANCE!
+Ketchikan Chamber Orchesta PERFORMANCE!

 The Ketchikan Chamber Orchestra performs its Spring concert!!
-Two pieces by Respighi, and a piece by Holst!!!Please come out on a Wednesday and support Ketchikan's Chamber Orchestra - and listen to awesome music played by your friends and neighbors!
+Featuring works by Bach, Holst, and Respighi.
+Please come out on a Wednesday and support Ketchikan's Chamber Orchestra - and listen to awesome music played by your friends and neighbors!

 Admission is by donation.